Awadheshks/Agentic-AI-Foundations-Project/README.md

 after adding an item to the cart, retrieve the cart items from the get cart API and display it to the user, the user can ask about the items in the cart at any time, use the get cart api to answer that._

 ### 2. Add new Action groups
-(i)Navigate to the Action Groups section, then choose “Add” to add an Action Group to enable the Agent to invoke the GetPersonalizeRecommendationFunction Lambda Function, put the name as get-amazon-personalize-recommendation and choose Action Group Type “Define with API Schemas”.
+(i) Navigate to the Action Groups section, then choose “Add” to add an Action Group to enable the Agent to invoke the GetPersonalizeRecommendationFunction Lambda Function, put the name as get-amazon-personalize-recommendation and choose Action Group Type “Define with API Schemas”.

-(ii) Select the ‘GetPersonalizeRecommendationFunction’ Lambda function for Action Group Invocation and Select ‘Define Via inline schema editor’ for Action Group Schema:
+(ii) Select the ‘GetPersonalizeRecommendationFunction’ Lambda function for Action Group Invocation and Select ‘Define Via inline schema editor’ for Action Group Schema.

 (iii) And Use the following OpenAPI schema in the in-line OpenAPI schema section:

 __{